 - Heat management

-Each of these three parts comes with multiple lines of action to be executed in parallel.
+Each of these four parts comes with multiple lines of action to be executed in parallel.
 As above diagram shows, some of these lines of action jointly lead to additional care for ecosystems, such as land, wetlands, lakes and rivers.

 This Climate Action Plan contains many lines of action.
 The decision how to implement the necessary action (e.g. efforts to reduce pollution levels) is largely delegated to state level, while states can similarly delegate decisions to local communities.